 - 1. Completely fill out an Undergraduate Application for Admission, available at the back of this catalog, from the Director of Admissions, or online at www.pcci.edu. - 2.
-Attach a recent photograph. - 3.
-Enclose the \$50 Application Fee. - 4.
-Submit one academic and two general reference forms, available in the back of this catalog and online. - 5.
+Enclose the \$50 Application Fee. - 3.
+Submit one academic and two general reference forms, available in the back of this catalog and online. - 4.
 Request your high school to send a copy of your transcript to the Director of Admissions.
 If you have not yet graduated, request the high school to send a transcript of your coursework completed up until the current semester.
-If you passed the Tests of General Educational Development (GED), have a copy of the Official Report of Test Results sent directly from the GED test center to the Director of Admissions. - 6.
-Have your ACT or SAT scores sent to the Director of Admissions as soon as possible.
-This is done automatically if you specify our college
+If you passed the Tests of General Educational Development (GED), have a copy of the Official Report of Test Results sent directly from the GED test center to the Director of Admissions.

-ACT number 0707 or our SAT number 5970 when you register for these tests.

-7. Complete the Medical Screening and Immunization History form which will be sent to you.
+- 5. Have your ACT or SAT scores sent to the Director of Admissions as soon as possible.
+This is done automatically if you specify our college ACT number 0707 or our SAT number 5970 when you register for these tests. - 6.
+Complete the Medical Screening and Immunization History form which will be sent to you.